chrisby/DeepCardiology/README.md

 # DeepCardiology
-Implementations of deep approaches for cardiology.
+Implementations of deep approaches in cardiology.